peterorum/randlebars/README.md

 ## Installation
 1. Clone the project.
 2. In the project folder, run `npm install` and `bower install`.
-3. Install browserSync `npm install -g browser-sync`
-4. In the project folder, run `gulp build` to create the minifed css & js in the dist folder.
+3. Run `gulp build` to create the project output files (transpiling sass, es6, handlebars)
-5. Run `npm run serve` to view the test page & use browserSync on localhost:3000.
-6. `gulp watch` can be run to monitor changes.
+6. Run `gulp serve` to monitor for changes.
+5. The serve task starts browsersync on localhost:3000, and it also starts the `watch` task.
+6. The dev build tasks write their output to a new .tmp folder within the project.
+4. To create the minified distributable code in the `dist` folder, run `gulp build`.
-6. Run `gulp build` whenever you change the library componets.
-Or the script `./rebuild`.
+6. Also run `gulp build` whenever you change the library components or images, as they are not updated by the reular `watch` task.
 7. Run `npm test` for a one-off test run, or `npm run test:watch` to monitor (no tests are currently implemented).